yugr/sortcheck/README.md

 of ordering axioms in comparison functions passed to qsort or bsearch routines.
 For complex data structures it's very easy to violate one of the requirements.
-Such violations cause undefined behavior and may in practice result in all sorts of runtime errors.
+Such violations cause undefined behavior and may lead to all sorts of runtime errors in practice.

 The tool works by intercepting qsort and friends through LD\_PRELOAD and performing various checks prior to passing control to libc.